iutsavsingh/iutsavsingh/README.md

 </p>

 # 💫 About Me:
-Android Developer in Early Age during Schooling.
+Flutter Developer in Early Age during Schooling.
 I Started My Programming Journey from 2021 and Learned the Basics of Programming Using C Programming Language.
 I Love to Learn Stuffs Related to Computer Science.
-I have Learned C, C++ Along with Basic DSA.
-I have also Learned Android Development with Kotlin and have Completed Some Projects on It.
+I have Learned C++ & also Flutter Development with Dart and have Completed Some Projects on It.

-- 🌱 I’m currently learning **Android Development**
+- 🌱 I’m currently learning **Flutter Development**

 - 👨‍💻 All of my projects are available at [https://github.com/iutsavsingh](https://github.com/iutsavsingh)